rijz/chippyapp/README.md

-# Agent X: AI-Powered Front Desk MVP
+Hellochippy: AI-Powered Front Desk MVP

 Agent X is a sophisticated command center for managing autonomous AI booking agents.
 Built for service-based businesses, it leverages Gemini 3 models to scan websites, learn business rules, and interact with customers via a customizable chat widget.